According to Manchester City Council, over a thousand student homes were burgled last year.

 A third of burglaries are down to people leaving doors unlocked and their windows open.
 Make sure everyone you share with understands the importance and takes the time to lock up properly.

 Most burglars get in through the front or back door by force such as by simply kicking it in.
-When you and your friends are choosing a rental property take a good look at the door.
+When you and your friends are choosing a rental property, look at the door.
 Check it is strong and has more than just a simple Yale lock.
 If you're not sure, ask your landlord if it has a strong mortice lock and if doesn't, ask whether it can be upgraded to a higher security lock.
-Ask Salford Locksmiths if you're unsure.
+Ask Tone Locksmiths of Salford if you're unsure.

-You can mark your property - from you mobile phone to your bike - and register it here: www.immobilise.com.
+You can mark your property - from you mobile phone to your bike.
 This can help the police identify your property as yours if they recover it after it has been stolen.